Fiori-Tracker/fioritracker.github.io/docs/user-manual.md

 To start documenting your applications and catalogs together with links between them, you will use component called “Fiori Tracker Core,” which has two Fiori applications:

-FT Applications (with core relation: To-be catalogs) – for keeping “To-be” records of applications in scope FT Catalogs (with core relation: To-be apps) – for keeping “To-be” records of catalogs in scope
+FT Applications (with core relation: Specification catalogs) – for keeping “Specification” records of applications in scope FT Catalogs (with core relation: Specification apps) – for keeping “Specification” records of catalogs in scope

 [![](res/tiles.png)](res/tiles.png)
 *Fiori Tracker Core group tiles*